-The President's Award is an annual discretionary cash incentive plan designed to reward salaried employees, including Executive Officers other than the CEO, who have made an outstanding contribution to the Corporation that results in the advancement of corporate goals that support the Corporation's strategic plan.
-Nominations for a President's Award for NEOs are made by the CEO, and approved by the MRCC, in its discretion.
+The President's Award is an annual discretionary cash incentive plan designed to reward salaried employees, including in exceptional circumstances Executive Officers other than the CEO, who have made an outstanding contribution to the Corporation that results in the advancement of corporate goals that support the Corporation's strategic plan.
 Awards are discretionary and assessed annually based on merit.